 Click below for the new rules.

 MRGCD Board of Directors Approves Updated Water Distribution Policy

 By a unanimous vote the MRGCD Board of Directors approved an updated Water Distribution Policy that takes effect immediately.

 The revised regulations outline the rules for irrigators and water user within the district.
 These updated rules include provisions for dealing with district residents who are irrigating illegally.
 This includes those who do not have water rights and are not utilizing the MRGCD Water Bank, but continue to irrigate property.

 At its June 25, 2012 meeting the board directed MRGCD staff to take measures to identify those who are irrigating without right and initiate appropriate action to stop the illegal irrigation.
 Those actions could entail a written notification to cease irrigation, locking turnouts, and/or legal action.

-Click on the link below for a copy of the Board Resolution authorizing the policy and a full version of the revised Water Distribution Policy.
+Click on the link below for a copy of the revised Water Distribution Policy.